rebkwok/sunshine/README.md

 ## To Do

-* Add hostname filtering to nginx config
 * Configure logging in some way for uwsgi
+* Move the ssh keys into the vault.
+* Configure uwsgi to run in emperor mode.